movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Regular file reads use buffers indexed by file logical sector.
 The btrfs `VOP_STRATEGY` read side resolves extent items and fills these logical buffers, including across holes and compressed extents.
 Physical data remains cached on the device vnode.
-The write side will extend this OpenBSD vnode-buffer integration with additional state:
+The write side will connect this OpenBSD vnode-buffer integration to the implemented sector writer:

 * Delayed-allocation and metadata reservations are made before dirtying data.
-* A writeback request joins a transaction, allocates a COW data extent, and creates an ordered extent before submitting device I/O.
-* An ordered extent records file range, disk bytenr and length, checksums, transaction, pending I/O count, and final error.
-* Data-I/O completion wakes waiters but does not itself perform complex tree mutation.
-* The writeback owner inserts checksum and file-extent items only in the transaction associated with the ordered extent.
+* The lower writer allocates one sector from a data block group, records its file and physical identity, and retains an immutable transaction-owned payload until commit.
+* Repeated writes to the same file sector in one transaction replace that payload and checksum without leaking the earlier allocation.
+* File-extent and checksum items are inserted by the vnode-locked operation;
+  commit performs ordered I/O and delayed-reference materialization.
+* Commit writes every ordered sector to all required mirrors before preparing or writing metadata.
 * Reads first observe dirty file buffers, then ordered extents, then committed extent items.
 This prevents stale disk data from being returned after a buffered write.

+The initial lower writer rejects inline files, compressed overlap, encoded data, and NODATASUM files.
+Existing regular and preallocated uncompressed mappings can be split on sector boundaries.
+Public write enablement must additionally refuse shared data or metadata references until shared-leaf reference conversion is implemented.

 Compressed reads do not map one-to-one through `VOP_BMAP`.
 Extent readers now fill caller-provided memory, allowing `VOP_STRATEGY` to populate a logical file